 - As a parent, you have to accept the reality that children are human too.
 They come naturally and spiritually aligned.
 It is our mind conditioning after they grow up that imbalances their spiritual alignment and faith in spirituality by believing what we tell them and not what they must know about life spiritually.

 - Invite your children to join you during your spiritual practices.
-Help them understand the true beliefs, but remember that the real purpose is to help them find what works best for them; this is why Buddhists traditionally follow this approach in their family and lineages.
+Help them understand their true beliefs, but remember that the real purpose is to help them find what works best for them; this is why Buddhists traditionally follow this approach in their family and lineage.

 By apologizing, you are not apologizing to your children or someone younger; you are apologizing to another soul by telling them you want peace with them and you realize your mistake that you have done wrong to them.
 By not asking for and forgiving others, you limit the possibilities of being in peace and harmony with your loved ones, deepening the pain in their wounds.
 You had no idea what you had unintentionally given to them.